webplatform/docs/concepts/protocols/websocket/index.md

 To create a WebSocket connection, you need to call the <code>WebSocket</code> constructor with the URL to the WebSocket service:
 <syntaxhighlight lang="javascript">
 var connection = new WebSocket('ws://html5rocks.websocket.org/echo');
+// Just creating the object is enough to get connected.
 </syntaxhighlight>

 Although WebSockets are built on top of HTTP, they require different handling due to the major depart from the one-off nature of HTTP.
 This is why WebSocket URL's have a different protocol: <code>ws</code> instead of <code>http</code> and <code>wss</code> instead of <code>https</code>.
 They also require a special handshake triggered by the [http://en.wikipedia.org/wiki/HTTP/1.1_Upgrade_header | HTTP Upgrade Header] which sometimes get stripped by certain proxies, causing the connection to fail.